 Increase publication frequency and expand access to Medicaid is a joint federal and state program that, together with the Children’s Health Insurance Program (CHIP), provides health coverage to over 72.5 million Americans, includi...
 More claims data

-Roundtable participants identified a need to increase the frequency with which Medicaid claims data is published and expand access to that data.
+Roundtable participants identified a need to increase the frequency of Medicaid claims data publication and expand access to that data.
 Medicaid claims data can be used to identify at-risk populations and understand the prevalence of comorbidities.
-For example, a county health official can use claims data to see Medicaid recipients in their county and what kinds of procedures have been carried out among that population, allowing them to better understand their potential for increased COVID-19 risk.
+For example, a county health official can use claims data to see Medicaid recipients in their county and what kinds of procedures they have received.
+That provides a better understanding of the potential for increased COVID-19 risk.
 Policymakers should consider ways to provide more access to Medicaid claims data to researchers and others.

 Expand the use of the CDC’s Social Vulnerability Index (SVI)

-The SVI is a well-established, concrete metric that can be overlaid with COVID-19 data for new insights and applications.
-The SVI could be used to better align local planning and response efforts by private health systems, local health departments, community-based organizations, and social services organizations.
+The SVI is a well-established, concrete metric that can be overlaid with COVID-19 data to provide new insights and applications.
+The SVI can help align local planning and response efforts by private health systems, local health departments, community-based organizations, and social services organizations.
 The CDC and its stakeholders can work to publicize the SVI and expand its use, while also gathering stakeholder input and implementing recommendations on ways to improve timeliness, granularity, or other factors that would add to its value.
 For example, Roundtable participants noted the need to include age-adjusted data, on a per capita basis, with information on race and ethnicity following the standards established by the White House Office of Management and Budget (OMB).

 Improve COVID-19 case data and collection efforts

-Nationally, the CDC has collected data on COVID-19 cases as an initial basis for tracking and analyzing the spread of COVID-19, but there are still gaps and inconsistencies in this data and required reporting.
+Nationally, the CDC started collecting data on COVID-19 cases as an initial base for tracking and analyzing the spread of COVID-19.
+However, gaps and inconsistencies in this data and required reporting still exist.
 These include missing or incomplete information on disease severity and treatment, such as hospitalization status and ICU admission, as well as an absence of important patient characteristics, including underlying health conditions, age, race, gender, and ethnicity.
-To mitigate these disparities, the CDC and other entities should focus their efforts on collecting data at small area geographic levels to get a more comprehensive view of areas being affected.
+To mitigate these disparities, the CDC and other entities should collect data at small area geographic levels.
+That will provide a more comprehensive view of affected areas.
 They should also compile a record of best practices from those who are leading in COVID-19 case data collection.

 Use SDOH data to better target local testing and contract tracing efforts

-SDOH data can be used to help local governments understand which populations may be most at risk of contracting COVID-19 and target resources appropriately.
-SDOH data can also be used to understand impacted populations and plan culturally appropriate contact tracing.
+SDOH data can help local governments understand which populations may be most at risk of contracting COVID-19 and target resources appropriately.
+SDOH data can also help plan culturally appropriate contact tracing for impacted populations.
 For example, the Washington, D.C. government has used SDOH data to proactively identify potential hotspots and open testing sites in areas that most need testing capacity.
 The D.C.
 Office of Health Equity has analyzed factors like life expectancy, food insecurity, car ownership, and crime across 51 D.C. statistical neighborhoods by borrowing data and analysis from numerous offices around the federal government.
 Other initiatives, like the Resilient American Communities (RAC) initiative, provide toolkits and resources to enable communities to improve contact tracing efforts and testing for vulnerable populations.
 The RAC draws upon data from those local communities and also allows community groups to provide local insight into neighborhoods where public health officials should focus their efforts.